ryanflorence/react-training/lessons/02-testing-components.md

 Finally, avoid calling methods directly on a component.
 Simulate events that exercise the behavior you want to assert.
 Its rare in React that a component has a "public" method.
-Typically you re-render from a parent component with a different property, or pass data around with function properties.
-If that doesn't make sense now, hopefully it will later!
+If that method takes some input and returns some output, it sounds like it would be happier living in a module somewhere else that doesn't even require UI to be tested.

+In other words, when testing components, the inputs are properties passed in and events the component responds to (usually user events);
+the output is the display in the DOM.
+Anything else can probably live outside the component.